nikolashn/basque/MANUAL.md

 An expression consists of atoms and operators (or just an atom on its own).

 #### Operator precedence
-Operators are the following (each line is ordered from high to low precedence.
+Operators are the following (each line is ordered from high to low precedence).
 - unary prefixes `+ - ! ~` and grouping `()`
 - bit shift operators `<< >>`
 - multiplication `*`, integer division `//`, modulo `%`